longturn/freeciv21/docs/Playing/faq.rst

 That sounds complicated and tedious.
 Isn’t there a better way to do this?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 No, there’s no other better/GUI way.
-This is a big reason why the LongTurn Community prefers using Discord.
+This is a big reason why the Longturn Community prefers using Discord.
 There are plans to improve this, but it is not implemented yet.

 Is there a way to send a message to all your allies?